-You’ll be amazed with how many keyboard customisation options exist!
+You’ll be amazed by how many keyboard customization options exist!
 Initial experiences can be very overwhelming.
-First experiences into black hole that is the world of mechanical keyboards can leave people more lost than when they started, loaded with a multitude of questions.
+First experiences in the black hole that is the world of mechanical keyboards can leave people more lost than when they started, loaded with a multitude of questions.
 Sometimes the information is in the comments, sometimes it’s not.

 Let’s get some information out for the beginners.
 Knowing what kind of kit or mechanical keyboard you’re using is important.
 It’s the switch details we’re trying to find out here.

-Given the popularity of Cherry MX switches and their clones, its highly likely that you’re using a “+” stem switch.
-Here’s some photos of Cherry MX, Gaterons, and Zealios stems.
+Given the popularity of Cherry MX switches and their clones, it’s highly likely that you’re using a “+” stem switch.
+Here are some photos of Cherry MX, Gaterons, and Zealios stems.

 Note how they’re all essentially the same in shape.
 Kailh (Razer), Greetech, and Outemu are all Cherry MX clones.

-Majority of keysets are made to fit + stems, but that doesn’t mean Topre users are going to miss out.
+The majority of keysets are made to fit + stems, but that doesn’t mean Topre users are going to miss out.
 Topre keysets do exist they just tend to cost quite a bit of money.
-Alternatively sliders can be used to change the shape of the stem to be MX compatible, opening up customisation options for Topre fans.
+Alternatively, sliders can be used to change the shape of the stem to be MX compatible, opening up customization options for Topre fans.

 If your mechanical keyboard doesn’t have a plus stem you might be out of luck.
 Logitech has Romer-G switches and these are made by Logitech.
-This means that after market parts don’t exist and this can be a problem for those of you wanting to replace the keycaps.
-My advice, work out what switches you have and google search them with the word keycaps after it.
+This means that after-market parts don’t exist and this can be a problem for those of you wanting to replace the keycaps.
+My advice, work out what switches you have and google search them with the word keycaps after them.

 Just make sure you have a standard layout for your mechanical keyboard.
-It’s worth considering if your keyboard has a standard layout when purchasing if you intend to customise your keyboard.
-Times are changing and more keycap manufacturers are catering for irregularities in layouts but not all are doing it.
+It’s worth considering if your keyboard has a standard layout when purchasing if you intend to customize your keyboard.
+Times are changing and more keycap manufacturers are catering to irregularities in layouts but not all are doing it.